 - Minimizing materials consumption Materials consumption is a key element and we provide solutions designed to minimise materials consumption during process runs.

 - Research applications FOM TECHNOLOGIES readily participates in joint research applications through partnerships with relevant researchers/research groups.
 We believe that a strong team of applicants increases the chances of receiving grants and thus generates mutual progress.

 How we started - FOM history

-FOM TECHNOLOGIES was founded in 2012 by its current directors Martin Kiener and Torben Damgaard Nielsen.
+FOM TECHNOLOGIES was founded in 2012 by Martin Kiener and Torben Damgaard Nielsen.